CodeBarman/blog-soft-dev/content/post/2018-05-blog-created.en.md

 - I will add new pages and customize the blog as I go further with content;
 - Once I will add ten posts I will consider buying a custom domain.

-BTW, how do you like the name "Code barman's"?
+BTW, how do you like the name "Code Esthete"?
 Please leave your comment under the post.

 And I think it is enough for the first post.
 If you have any suggestions please feel free to reach me via Contact me page.